World Foraminifera Database

 - to act as a tool for higher taxonomic revisions and regional monographs

-A working group has been formed to provide international oversight and foster the compilation and rationalisation of the World Foraminifera Database.
-The working group members are:
+A steering committee provides international oversight and fosters the compilation and rationalisation of the World Modern Foraminifera Database.

 Enter data and make taxonomic decisions in the groups they have responsibility for: